bkuhl/laravel-starter/README.md

 ### What's Included

  * Pre-configured `docker-compose.yml` that uses nginx, php-fpm and MySQL.
+ * [`gitlab`](https://github.com/bkuhl/laravel-starter/tree/gitlab) branch for a CI pipeline that builds, tests and pushes containers to the registry.
+Add a deploy step to meet your needs and you're done
- * [Travis-CI](https://travis-ci.org) configuration for building docker containers, running tests against them and pushing them to Dockerhub.
+ * [`travis-ci`](https://github.com/bkuhl/laravel-starter/tree/travis-ci) branch includes examples using [Travis-CI](https://travis-ci.org) for building docker containers, running tests against them and pushing them to Dockerhub.

 <a name="using-this-repo" />